Oprah Winfrey: 'For too long women have not been heard or believed'

 Part of the mission of anti-sexual harassment group Time's Up, which led the night's all-black fashion movement, has been to raise awareness of sexual harassment occurring outside of Hollywood.

 Winfrey made the same point in her speech, saying sexual harassment "transcends any culture, geography, race, religion, politics or work place."
+Read the full speech.

 "So I want tonight to express gratitude to all the women who have endured years of abuse and assault because they, like my mother, had children to feed and bills to pay and dreams to pursue," she said.
 "They're the women whose names we'll never know."